Top 10 Busiest Airports in the World

 Located in Chicago, O'Hare International Airport is one of the busiest airports in the world and the USA.
 However, between 2019 and 2022, the airport lost its position and dropped to ninth from fourth.

-The airport handled over 73.9 million passengers in 2023, making its way back to the top.
+The airport handled over 3,711,649 seats in 2026, making its rank a little better.
 Besides the heavy passenger traffic, ORD airport plays a vital role in international and domestic travel and connects key cities across the world.

 Key Features